 The HOLC Maps: The Federal Government Colors the Cities

 The Home Owners' Loan Corporation (HOLC), created by Congress in 1933 to refinance mortgages during the Depression, sent appraisers to 239 cities to map neighborhood investment risk.
 They used four grades — A (green, "Best"), B (blue, "Still Desirable"), C (yellow, "Declining"), and D (red, "Hazardous").
 The determining factor for a D rating was not building quality, employment, or infrastructure — it was race.
 Any neighborhood with Black residents was automatically rated D regardless of its actual condition.
-The maps described Black neighborhoods as hazardous because Black people lived in them.
+The FHA Underwriting Manual explicitly instructed appraisers to mark down any neighborhood with "inharmonious racial groups."

 The maps were used by banks, the FHA, and the VA to determine where they would lend.
 Redlined neighborhoods were denied mortgage loans, home improvement loans, and business loans.
 Without access to capital, property owners could not maintain their buildings.
 Neighborhoods declined — producing the condition the maps had predicted through the mechanism the maps had created.
 Redlining was self-fulfilling prophecy enforced by federal policy.